isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 ## Prerequisites

 1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\)
+2. Make sure you comply with the items described [here](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#considerations) before you proceed.
+3. Have the Root CA certificate used by the AD Domain Controller and the Windows clients exported as Base64 encoded X.509 certificate file, if unsure, steps 2-3 in [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#upload-active-directory-certificate-authority-public-root-certificate) document shows how to export the certificate.
-1. Azure Subscription
+4. Azure Subscription
-1. Subscription needs to be whitelisted for Azure NetApp Files.
+5. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
-1. Resource Group created
+6. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+7. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-1. Adjust variable contents within `var()` block at `example.go` file to match your environment
+8. Adjust variable contents within `var()` block at `example.go` file to match your environment
-1. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals.
+9. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals.
    1. For this sample Go console application work, we need to authenticate and the chosen method for this sample is using service principals:
     * Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged on at the subscription where you want to be associated with the service principal by default